 If you're thinking, "Oh, it's just another zoo, let's skip it," think again.
-Walt Disney World's fourth theme park, opened in 1998, takes its inspiration from humankind's enduring love for animals and pulls out all the stops.
-Your day will be packed with unusual animal encounters, enchanting entertainment, and themed rides that'll leave you breathless.
+Walt Disney World's fourth theme park, opened in 1998, takes its inspiration from humankind's enduring love for animals and the environment and pulls out all the stops.
+Your day will be packed with unusual animal encounters, enchanting entertainment, and theme rides, one of them out of this world, that'll leave you breathless.

 A large chunk of the park is devoted to animal habitats, especially the forest and savanna of Africa's Kilimanjaro Safaris.
 Towering acacia trees and tall grasses sweep across the land where antelopes, giraffes, and wildebeests roam.
 A lion kopje, warthog burrows, a zebra habitat, and an elephant watering hole provide ample space for inhabitants.